kjaleshire/october/README.md

-Midnight - A simple & fast threaded HTTP daemon
+October - A simple & fast threaded HTTP daemon

 Only supports GET requests, handled by a worker thread pool.